CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-vormetric-dsm.md

 If you are interested in seeing this type of Partner Template deployment as an automated feature in the future, please share your input with us at [features@centurylinkcloud.com](mailto:features@centurylinkcloud.com)

 ### Pricing
-The costs associated with this deployment is $390 one-time fee in accordance with the CenturyLink Cloud Service Tasks.
 There are no Vormetric license costs or additional fees bundled in.
-Service Task Fees information is available here: http://www.centurylinkcloud.com/service-tasks
+The cost to deploy the Vormetric DSM Partner Template will be billed as a Service Task.
+More information about Service Tasks and fees are available here: http://www.centurylinkcloud.com/service-tasks

 ### Frequently Asked Questions